 I got my license renewed last February, but the bureaucratic nightmare conspired to just give me the old fashioned ID, and as much as we travel I wanted to have the REAL version.

-The lines at the DMV are legendary, although they seem to have gotten a bit more funding and they are not as bad as they were a few months ago.
+The lines at the DMV are legendary, mainly because you have to be on the same line whether you’re renewing your license or taking the california dmv practice test.
+Although they seem to have gotten a bit more funding and they are not as bad as they were a few months ago.
 In September I made an appointment, and today, November 1, the lucky day came rolling around.

 Gathering up my current license, passport, W-2 and social security card, I motored on over to the Walnut Creek office.
 There was a line outside the building, but I was able to just skate on by.
 I was the only person in the “appointment” line, so I was being helped in seconds.